The-Ronin-Project/infx-internal-tools/README.md

 recreate it.

 Contact a team member for:
-- details about creating your own .env file from our [.env.template](.env.template)
+- details about creating your own .env file from our [.env.template](.env.template) and saving it in the same folder
 - ask your team to add you to the database access group `clinical-intelligence`
 - pgAdmin setup: ask the IT team for a username and password, then use the team Confluence instructions
 - get a PEM file that contains your key for OCI access, create a folder `.oci` at your top level folder, and put the PEM file there